graemeboulton/portfolio/_pages/about.md

 I’m excited to be more hands-on, more technical, and to continue learning and building meaningful solutions.
 I see this move not as a drop in seniority, but as a refocusing toward what I enjoy and what I want the next chapter of my career to be about.

 ⸻

+**What am I doing currently?**

+I left my previous role on Friday 31st October.
+I took a week off to recharge, and then I got straight into learning.

+While I’m absolutely ready to step into the right role immediately, I’m equally comfortable spending the next few months focused on structured upskilling if that’s what it takes to build the strongest foundation possible.

+So far, I’ve completed a SQL course and am wrapping up another focused on statistical analysis.
+I’ve used both throughout my career, but I felt revisiting them with a fresh perspective was important.

+I’m also currently enrolled in a Python course, which is a new area for me, while continuing to strengthen my skills across Azure, Power BI, and Microsoft Fabric.
+Microsoft’s ecosystem is my current focus, and I’m working through the key skills relevant to the AZ-900, PL-300, DP-203, and DP-600 certifications.
+Whether I sit the exams will ultimately come down to timing; the priority right now is building capability.

+While my direction leans toward Microsoft, I’m also keeping an eye on the AWS and GCP equivalents, as well as exploring wider industry tools such as Tableau, Looker, dbt, Databricks and others.

+As I continue developing my skills, I’ll be showcasing my progress and projects on this site.